tommeagher/pythonGIJC15/README.md

 ##[Day Two](http://www.tommeagher.com/pythonGIJC15/daytwo.html) with [Adriana Homolova](http://ada.homolova.sk/)
 ###Hour Three:
 * We'll recap what we covered the first day and pick up where we left off.
 * We already scraped one page, now we'll use the same script to try it on [the list of all death row inmates](https://s3.amazonaws.com/python-at-ire15/death_row/dr_offenders_on_dr.html) by adding [one column and a loop](https://github.com/tommeagher/pythonGIJC15/blob/master/scripts/day_two/scrape2.py) to our script.
+There's extra credit for you to work on at home.
+With this scraper, make an additional request for each prisoner's profile page.

 ###Hour Four:
-* Let's tackle the Texas extra credit, making additional requests for each profile page.
-Or should this be part one of a new scraper?
-Probably.
+* Next, we'll tackle another scraper.
+This time, we want to gather information about the size and capacity of the United Kingdom's prison systems.
+We also want to see how many prisons have made adjustments over time to allow them to hold more prisoners than they were originally designed for.
+We'll be scraping a clone of the UK's Justice ministry's [Prison Finder website](https://www.justice.gov.uk/contacts/prison-finder/)

 ###Hour Five:
-* Next, we'll tackle another scraper, this time one with incrementing parameters in the URL.
-Or maybe talk about APIs and using JSON in Python scripts.
+* We'll wrap up our UK prison scraper.
 * There's so much weirdness in coding and quirks to any programming language, we can't possibly do it all in two days.
 So here are [some resources](https://github.com/ireapps/pycar/tree/master/takehome).